demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/darmuh-ghostCodes/README.md

 **[DISCLAIMER]**
 - If you have SEVERE EPILEPSY you should disable the following configuration option by setting it to FALSE - [ggRapidLights]
 - It is highly recommended to delete your old config and let the mod generate a new one.
+- With the ModNetworking configuration option set to [TRUE], EVERYONE will need the mod.
+With the ModNetworking configuration option set to [FALSE], only the host needs this mod.

 The ghost sends codes through the terminal that can do the following:
 - Open Blast Doors